As-built surveys are essential to verify a building’s metric and geometric data during and after its construction. Let’s see in detail what it is!

 A survey has many important purposes and, depending on the objective, it is advisable to choose the relevant type of representation and the adequate tool.

 In addition, it is essential to use a 3D architectural design software to process the collected data and automatically obtain the BIM model and the drawings (floor plans, elevation views, cross-sections) of the current state.

 This article provides some useful information for your as-built surveying activity.

 What is an as-built survey?

-An as-built survey is the set of geometric surveys conducted on a building during and after its construction.
-Its aim is to produce drawings (with 2D and 3D models) that exhaustively describe the consistency of the building at that precise moment.
-The survey is also used to verify the conformity between the approved project and what has actually been constructed.
+The as-built survey is the set of geometric investigations conducted on a building during and after its construction, in order to produce a graphic processing (with 2D graphs and 3D models) that describes in a exhaustive the consistency of the artefact at that precise moment.
+The aim may also be to verify, through the as-built drawings, the correspondence between the approved project and what was actually built.

 At the end of the verification survey, the as-built model is created.
 It is then completed and delivered to the client after the construction of the work (but updated as the work proceeds).
 The result is an information container that combines the 3D model with the data (geometric and not) related to the completed building (technical data sheets, manuals, photographic documentation, etc.).

 In general, an as-built model shows the exact position of the structural, mechanical, hydraulic, electrical and architectural elements to reconstruct a complete picture of the building as is at the time of the survey.